PaulinaDyrek/Paulina-Dyrek_portfolio_website/README.md

 # Paulina's Portfolio Website

 ## Introduction
-Welcome to [Your Name]'s portfolio website!
+Welcome to my portfolio website!
 This websiteserves as a showcase of my projects, skills, and experiences in Frontend Developer.
 Whether you're a potential employer, collaborator, or just someone interested in what I do, I hope you find something interesting here.